 Interestingly, Cary George would be quoted years later in Ken Avery's obituary saying something very similar about Ken Avery: "He kind of wore many hats. . .he was the kind of person whom you could look at and know he was in the right job.
 He was excited every spring of his life, it was such a perfect fit for him, and he loved it.
 He was the perfect man for the job and for the times."
 Ken would regularly stop in at the Garden to say hello to Cary and Cary wrote in 1998 "After twelve springs at Eloise Butler Wildflower Garden, this was the first that Ken Avery did not say to me - 'And how is Mr. George today?'.
 I miss his gentle spirit, his love of the Garden, his above-the-fray attitude.
 He made me a better person.
 Some losses cannot be replaced.
 Ken Avery is one of them."
 (17d) Ken passed away on Nov.
 19, 1997 at his home in Minneapolis.
 (Ken's obituary)

-On May 21st, 1966, at it’s annual meeting, Ken Avery was elected president of The Friends of the Wild Flower Garden.
+On May 21st, 1966, at the annual meeting, Ken Avery was elected president of The Friends of the Wild Flower Garden.
 It was the first time the annual meeting was held at the Garden and it was on a day of “profuse bloom” as reported.
 This was before the construction of the Martha Crone Shelter so the meeting would have been in or near the old “Garden Office”.
 Martha Crone was still the editor of the Friends’ Newsletter The Fringed Gentian™.
 This was still the era when experimentation of which plants would grow in the Garden environment was taking place as noted above in the section on plants.
 (26).

 Ken was reelected President at the 1967 annual meeting, held again in the Garden on May 20th.
 Mrs. Clinton Odell (Amy) had passed away on Dec.
 7, 1966 and a memorial for her was being planned.
 1967 was the first time the Friends began to publish memorials given for the Garden.
 In the summer Ken was host on a Garden visit of London actors Dame Sybil Thorndike and Lewis Casson who came to the Garden, brought by their daughter Mrs. Douglas Campbell of the Guthrie Theater.
 A devastating tornado uprooted over 2000 trees in Minneapolis, but the Garden was spared.
 (26).